-1. Apply the parking brake.

-2. A/T or CVT model:
+- 1. Apply the parking brake. - 2.
+CVT model:

-Move the shift selector to P (Park) or N (Neutral), P (Park) is recommended.
+Move the shift selector lever to P (Park) or N (Neutral).
+P (Park) is recommended.

-The shift selector cannot be moved out of P (Park) and into any of the other gear positions if the ignition switch is placed in the OFF position or if the key is removed from the ignition switch.
+The shift selector lever cannot be moved out of P (Park) and into any of the other gear positions if the ignition key is turned to the OFF position or if the key is removed from the ignition switch.

-The starter is designed not to operate if the shift selector is in any of the driving positions.
+The starter is designed not to operate if the shift selector lever is in any of the driving positions.